colonelpanic8/scrobble-scrubber/USER_GUIDE.md

 # Scrobble Scrubber User Guide

-Scrobble Scrubber is an automated tool that monitors your Last.fm listening history and cleans up track metadata by fixing common issues like remaster suffixes, formatting problems, and other metadata inconsistencies.
+Scrobble Scrubber is desktop application that helps correct errors and other annoying mislabelings in last.fm scrobble data.

 ## Getting Started